-The goal with these conversations is to untangle what a healthy relationship with your phone looks like and to empower you with tips and ideas to leave you feeling healthier, happier and with hours more time in your day.
+‘It’s Complicated’ launched February 2019 and was selected by iTunes for its New & Noteworthy podcast feature in its first few weeks of launch.
+In each series, Tanya discusses how being over-connected to your smartphone can affect everything from your physical health, your mental health, your work and your sex life.
+The goal with all these conversations is to untangle what a healthy relationship with your phone looks like and to empower the listener with tips and ideas to leave them feeling healthier, happier, and with hours more time in their day.

 TikTok sensation The Folding Lady (aka Sophie Liard) joins us for the last episode in Series Seven to talk about her meteoric rise to internet stardom in lockdown with folding tips and tricks.
 Now with 4 mill followers, she shares how she curates her own social media feed and keeping it real for her followers.

 S7 Ep 7 Jack Rhysider

 Cybersecurity veteran Jack Rhysider, host of the Darknet Diaries podcast, is telling us everything we need to know to keep ourselves safe online.
 From the threat from SIM swapping attacks, to how ‘social engineers’ are targeting us to help them commit their crimes.
 This episode features true crime stories from the dark side of the internet.

 S7 Ep 6 Michelle and Joan MacDonald